3and4/Leither/doc/whitepaper-en.md

 + **Service or Content Production**
 Provide services or produce contents for the ecosystem.
 For content service, equivalent to editor of a website or operation department of a company.
 + **Service Support**
-Provide physical devices for the whole ecosystem, run by operators.
-Different from regular internet, devices are not owned by one company.
-Similar to the role of maintenance department in a regular company.
+Provide computation power for the whole ecosystem, run by operators.
+Different from regular internet, devices are owned by multiple small businesses or end users.
+Equivalent to the role of maintenance department in a regular company.
 + **Service Promotion**
-One method is to promote web service of Leither in regular internet, such as website, link, APP and applet.
-Another is to tag contents and provide public service from Search Node.
-Similar to operation department of a company.
+Promote web service of Leither in regular internet, such as website, link, APP and applet, or tag contents and provide public service from Search Node.
+Equivalent to operation department of a company.
 + **Value Realization**
-Every node can provide public services that can be monetized to pay for other services.
-Information search and online traffics have great financial value, which is the **foundation of the ecosystem's value**.
-When packed into a block-chain like system, the investment and return of its members can be coordinated through consensus.
+Every node is capable of public services that can be monetized to pay for other services.
+Information search and online traffics have great financial value, which is the **foundation of the ecosystem**.
+The investment and return of Leither ecosystem's members can be coordinated through consensus mechanism using Leither block-chain.
 #### 2.3 Service Support
 Node management, MiMei migration, information search and group consensus, etc.
 + **MiMei Storage**